jmcnamara/XlsxWriter/dev/docs/source/working_with_pandas.rst

 * The Pandas documentation on the `pandas.DataFrame.to_excel() method
   <http://pandas.pydata.org/pandas-docs/dev/generated/pandas.DataFrame.to_excel.html>`_.

-* `Using Pandas and XlsxWriter to create Excel charts
+* A more detailed tutorial on `Using Pandas and XlsxWriter to create Excel charts
   <http://pandas-xlsxwriter-charts.readthedocs.org/en/latest/index.html>`_.

 * The series of articles on the "Practical Business Python" website about